codetopiacommunity/codetopia-resource-hub/hello-world/webdev.md

 N.B: This will only work if you have installed the Live Server extension.

+///**open with live server gif goes here**///

 ### 5. Create a CSS file

 Next, create a new file and name it `style.css`.
-This is the file that will contain your CSS code.
-You can do this by clicking on `File` and selecting `New File`.
-You can also use the keyboard shortcut `Ctrl + N` (Windows) or `Cmd + N` (Mac).
-Or you can just click on the new file icon on the left side of the Visual Studio Code window.
+Use the same method you used to create the `index.html` file.

 **Note:** The `.css` extension indicates that this is a CSS file.